wad3g/spar/README.md

 ## Scripts

-*Yao Boilerplate* uses npm scripts as the _only_ build tool.
+**Spar** uses npm scripts as the build tool.
 Here's a list of available tasks:

 ##### `npm start`